silverhawke249/silver-meadow/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.0.3m
+  - Fix missing rule on a level.
 - 1.0.3
   - Adjustment on impossible Sudoku level.
 - 1.0.2